Pierre

 The ossuary of the catacombs of Paris © French Moments

-The night between the 31st of October and Toussaint’s day is Halloween night.
+Halloween night occurs between the 31st of October and Toussaint’s day.

 Halloween in America